IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ## Injector
-As long as injector is not part of container, you can use any injector you want (simple, proxy, based on reflection).
+As long as injector is not part of container, you can implement injection on your choice (simple, proxy, based on reflection).

 ### Reflection injector (recommended)